csc-4330-amin-duc-kai-riley/4330-group-project/README.md

 ## Usage

 ## Installation
 Ensure that the following dependencies have been install on your machine before installation.

 ### Dependencies
 1.npm
 2.

+Note: README should coorelate to our powerpoint presentation.
+Make sure that it meets criteria outlined in the rubric provided for the project.